 Ever order some Chinese after a night of drinking in your home country?
-Korea is no different, except this is Korean-Chinese food (maybe it’s something about the oil).
+Korea is no different, except this is Korean-Chinese food.
 Do as the Koreans do and relieve your aching body with this spicy, seafood based noodle soup.
 The heat it brings to both your mouth and your stomach really helps offset the damage you did last night.
-It’s the order-in version of hangover cures!
+It’s the order-in version of hangover cures.

 Yuksu (육수) – beef broth – often found at Naengmyun (냉명) restaurants.

 Odenggungmul (오뎅국물) – fish cake broth – street food vendors offer unlimited amounts of this (for free!) with any purchase.